 Osgoode Hall Law School

 Internationally renowned as one of Canada's largest and most distinguished law schools, Osgoode Hall Law School of York University offers students an extraordinary legal education.
-We are a vibrant community and take pride in our highly intelligent, passionate and engaged faculty, outstanding students, dedicated staff and dynamic alumni.
+We are a vibrant community and take pride in our highly intelligent, passionate and engaged faculty, outstanding students, dedicated staff and renowned alumni.
 Our innovative teaching program fosters a strong foundation in legal reasoning, diverse perspectives on law, and an understanding of law's transformative role in promoting a just society.
-We offer an unparalleled array of experiential learning opportunities to equip students with the practical skills necessary for successful legal practice.
+We offer an unparalleled array of experiential learning opportunities to equip students with the practical skills necessary for successful careers in law, public policy, government, business and academia.
 Osgoode produces original and significant legal scholarship, and opens students' minds to the many ways in which they can make a difference.

 Per jus ad justitiam: Through law to justice.